 - A willingness to regulate monopolies and protect rights of workers.

-Responsible capitalism is similar to concepts of social market economy
+Responsible capitalism is similar to concepts of a social market economy

 A term used to refer to the situation where business success is related to strategic influences with civil servants, politicians and those in authority.
 It could be used to refer to situations in early twentieth century US where business leaders had to buy off politicians in return for favours (e.g. in popular media: Citizen Kane).
 Arguably a degree of ‘crony capitalism occurs in countries like China, South Korea and Latin America.
 The power of the Mafia in Italy is also an example of ‘crony capitalism’